 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega gives search tips for finding another important part of family history research: family members still living.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Our main focus in family history research is looking for our dead ancestors.
 But genealogy is not all about the dead; finding living family members can be equally important.
 Maybe you’re looking for a cousin you lost contact with, or you think a great-aunt is still alive.
 Maybe you were adopted and are trying to get in contact with a member of your birth family.
 Whatever the reason, the following steps will help you find living relatives.